Monitoring KPIs is an important part of your operations and this is especially important for tracking and managing 3PL performance.

 - You’ve said to customers before, “I swear UPS must have lost your package.”

-- You have hundreds of “Where is my order emails?”
+- You have hundreds of “Where are my order emails?”

 Why Should I Outsource my Logistics to a 3PL?